|

 mucilage glistens like a dewdrop.
 Insects are known to be attracted to shiny blobs.
 Many species in this group have also developed sensitivity to

-physical as well as chemical stimuli.
-Secretion of digestive juices are seen in
+physical as well as chemical stimuli. secretions of digestive juices are seen in

 many species.
 Tentacle bending as well as leaf folding is also seen in some